-With an avalanche of new services promising to help writers self-publish or distribute their e-books even better and more profitably before, it’s imperative that writers educate themselves about how these services typically operate—plus read the fine print of any new service before deciding to commit.
+With new services continually appearing on the market that promise to help writers self-publish or distribute their e-books, it’s imperative that you educate yourself about how these services typically operate and understand the fine print of any new service before deciding to commit.

 Note that when I discuss “services,” they typically fall into 2 categories:

-- single-channel, retailer-driven services (e.g., Amazon’s Kindle Direct Publishing, Barnes & Noble’s Nook Press, and Apple iBookstore)
+- Single-channel, retailer-driven services (e.g., Amazon’s Kindle Direct Publishing, Barnes & Noble’s Nook Press, Apple iBookstore)

-- multiple-channel distribution services that often include some kind of formatting and conversion service; sometimes these distribution services sell e-books, too.
-BookBaby and Smashwords are two of the most well-known and recommended services.
+- E-book distribution services that may include some kind of formatting and conversion service; sometimes these services also act as retailers.
+BookBaby and Smashwords are two of the most well-known services.

-- … and there are also other types of services, such as those offered by agents or even traditional publishers.
+- … and there are also other types of services offered by consultants, partnership-style publishers, and literary agents.

 Here are 10 questions you must ask of any new service you consider using.